gu-fan/awesome-shadow/README.rst

 INTRO
 =====

-This is my own config file for awesome_.
+This is my config file for awesome_.

+Dark theme.

 .. _awesome: http://awesome.naquadah.org/